 After the referendum held in June 2011, following the Fukushima accident, the planned nuclear power programme was definitively stopped.

 2.1.2.
 Current organizational structure

-The mission of SOGIN covers:
+The mission of SOGIN covers the following:

 The decommissioning of NPPs in Italy;

-The decommissioning of fuel cycle plants, which are the property of ENEA and Fabbricazioni nucleari, but whose licences have been transferred to SOGIN;
+The decommissioning of fuel cycle plants, which are the property of ENEA and Fabbricazioni Nucleari, but whose licences have been transferred to SOGIN;

-ISPRA is a technical body governed by public law with operational and administrative autonomy.
-It is responsible for the regulation and supervision (by inspection) of nuclear installations in the matter of nuclear safety and radiation protection.
+Authorizations are granted by MITE, on the basis of the technical advice of ISIN, the national nuclear authority.
+ISIN is a technical body governed by public law with operational and administrative autonomy.
+It is responsible for the regulation and supervision (by inspection) of nuclear installations in matters of nuclear safety and radiation protection.

-The Ministry for the Environment is the authority responsible for determining the environmental compatibility of nuclear projects, including decommissioning of nuclear power stations and other reactors.
+MITE is the authority responsible for determining the environmental compatibility of nuclear projects, including decommissioning of nuclear power stations and other reactors.